Low End Mac's Online Tech Journal

 Do I Have to Enable Safe Sleep?

-Intel-based Mac notebooks introduced since Fall 2005 have Safe Sleep enabled by default. iBooks, PowerBooks, and Intel-based MacBooks produced prior to that have it disabled by default.
+Intel-based Mac notebooks (MacBooks) and Mac minis have Safe Sleep enabled by default. iBooks, PowerBooks, and Intel-based MacBooks produced prior to the introduction of Safe Sleep have it disabled by default.

 How Do I Disable/Enable Safe Sleep Mode?

-There are Terminal commands for turning Safe Sleep on and off, but there's an easier way.
-The freeware SmartSleep preference pane and the DeepSleep Widget let you choose one of three sleep options:
+There are Terminal commands for turning Safe Sleep on and off, but there’s an easier way.
+The shareware SmartSleep preference pane (OS X 10.6 Snow Leopard and higher, so Intel only) and the trialware DeepSleep Widget let you choose one of three sleep options:

 - Sleep without Safe Sleep.